benjzhang/benjzhang.github.io/_pages/about.md

 I was a [MIT School of Engineering 2019-2020 Mathworks Fellow](https://engineering.mit.edu/students/graduate-student-fellowships/mathworks-fellows/).
 I earned my Master's degree in Aeronautics & Astronautics at MIT in 2017, and my Bachelor's degrees in Engineering Physics and Applied Mathematics at UC Berkeley in 2015.
 I spent the summer of 2017 as a research intern at United Technologies Research Center (now Raytheon), where I worked with [Tuhin Sahai](https://tuhinsahai.github.io/) on novel queuing systems.

-# Upcoming events
+## Upcoming events

-**February 2022**: Attending the [Data Assimilation - Mathematical Foundations and Applications](https://www.mfo.de/occasion/2208/www_view) workshop at the Mathematical Research Institute of Oberwolfach, Feb 20-26.
+**February 2022**: Attending the [Data Assimilation - Mathematical Foundations and Applications](https://www.mfo.de/occasion/2208/www_view) workshop at the Mathematical Research Institute of Oberwolfach, February 20-26.

-**December 2021**: Presenting a poster on our _Sampling via Controlled SDEs_ work at the [ICBINB workshop at NeurIPS2021](https://i-cant-believe-its-not-better.github.io/neurips2021/) on Dec 13.
+**December 2021**: Presenting a poster on our _Sampling via Controlled SDEs_ work at the [ICBINB workshop at NeurIPS2021](https://i-cant-believe-its-not-better.github.io/neurips2021/), December 13.

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
  -->